 - Market returns – By definition, a passive investor will never beat the market and in fact will always trail the market after fees.
 While this is the entire point of investing passively, some investors will always prefer the small chance of outperforming with an active strategy.

 - Lack of control – Passive investors accept market returns and have to go along for the ride no matter how bumpy things get.
-When markets fall hard, like they did in March 2020, passive investors saw their portfolios fall in-step with the market (of course, this is why a diversified portfolio also contains bonds so investors can rebalance).
+When markets fall hard, as they did in March 2020, passive investors saw their portfolios fall in step with the market (of course, this is why a diversified portfolio also contains bonds so investors can rebalance).

 - Tracking error – A passive fund is measured by how well it tracks its benchmark index.
 A poorly managed passive fund will have a higher tracking error (the difference between the fund’s returns and its benchmark index returns).

 What does the research say about active vs. passive investing?

 Arguably the best evidence that passive investing beats active investing shows up in the previously discussed SPIVA scorecard.
 Published biannually for the past 15 years, SPIVA clearly demonstrates how difficult it is for active managers to beat a passive index benchmark.